dcd018/stream-sockets/README.md

 ##Stability

 By default, sockets will use nonblocking I/O.  If there's not a client connecting, the accept() system call will detect if the operation would result in a block, caching the error describing why it can't complete the call without waiting.
 These errors can be useful for gathering an idea of what's happening on the server.
-To view these errors, simply add the following to either `connect` or `input` listeners.
+To view these errors, add the following to either `connect` or `input` listeners.

 ```php
 $server->on('connect', function($server, $client, $input){